Wanna become a data scientist within 3 months, and get a guaranteed job? Then you need to check this out !

 There are a number of NLP methods to preprocess data.
 In this data science tutorial, we will be going over some of them.

 If any character in our text is in uppercase we convert it to lowercase.
 Otherwise, our model will perceive the uppercase and lowercase characters as different from each other.

 This will cause problems when parsing the text later on.

 For example, the sentence “The dog belongs to Jim” would be converted to “the dog belongs to him”.

 Let’s take a look at how to convert our textual data to lowercase.

-let’s convert this demo text to lowercase for this nlp tutorial using nltk. nltk stands for natural language toolkit
+Output: let’s convert this demo text to lowercase for this nlp tutorial using nltk. nltk stands for natural language toolkit